kubewarden/docs/src/quick-start.md

 helm install --namespace kubewarden --create-namespace kubewarden-controller kubewarden/kubewarden-controller
 ```

-This will install `kubewarden-controller` on the Kubernetes cluster in the default
+This will install `kubewarden-controller` on the Kubernetes cluster in
-configuration and will register the `AdmissionPolicy` Custom Resource.
-The
+the default configuration and will register the
-components of the Kubewarden stack will be deployed inside of a Kubernetes
+`ClusterAdmissionPolicy` Custom Resource.
+The components of the
+Kubewarden stack will be deployed inside of a Kubernetes Namespace
-Namespace called `kubewarden`.
+called `kubewarden`.

 The default configuration values should be good enough for the majority of
 deployments, all the options are documented [here](https://charts.kubewarden.io/#configuration).